MRSA-J/Catpus/README.md

     1. Home
         * Users can see their posts, cats ranking in the homepage
     2. Cat Menu
-        * Users can browse all the stray cats on campus
+        * Users can browse information of all the stray cats on campus
     3. Info
         * Users can browse the DHU stray cats on campus information
     4. Mine